Mammillaria spinosissima ‘Un Pico’

 The species Mammillaria spinosissima is a highly variable and VERY spiny species of cactus.
 The cultivar ‘Un Pico’, however, is a selection of a stable genetic mutation that only produces one long central spine and some may have none.
 The particular plant I brought home, however, has a few areoles with more than one spine.
 Time will tell if it is actually a Mammillaria spinosissima ‘Un Pico’ because it has some growing to do… Common names for the species include Bald-Headed Irishman and Spiny Pincushion Cactus.
 “Un Pico’ should be called the Bald-Headed Irishman (even though the species is a native of Mexico).

-When I brought this plant home, I measured it at 1 1/2” tall x 1 5/8” wide.
+When I brought this plant home, it measured 1 1/2” tall x 1 5/8” wide.
 It was in a 4 1/4” diameter x 3 1/3” tall pot.
-I will repot this plant and put it in a mixture more suitable for cactus and check its roots for a plug wrapper.
+I re-potted it and put it in a mixture more suitable for cactus and check its roots for a plug wrapper.
 I don’t like my plant’s roots having to try and grow through the wrapper…

-I measured the plants on the front porch on 8-18-21 instead of wating to do them all as I bring them inside for the winter in October.
+I measured the plants on the front porch on 8-18-21 instead of waiting to do them all as I bring them inside for the winter in October.
 I didn’t have them inside until October 28 in 2021 because there wasn’t an “F” in the forecast until then.
 The Mammillaria spinosissima ‘Un Pico’ did very well over the summer and grew to 3″ tall x 1 7/8″ wide.
-It doubled in height…
+It doubled in height in only three months.

 Origin: The species is native to Guerrero and Morelos in Mexico.